 Funds will be allocated through a competitive process that will give greater priority to projects leading to the efficient and immediate redevelopment and/or reuse of abandoned "industrial" structures.
-Applications will be evaluated according to a scoring system and projects will be selected for funding on the basis of the higher scores in descending order until all funds are allocated.
+Applications will be evaluated according to a scoring system and projects will be selected for funding based on the higher scores in descending order until all funds are allocated.
 Scoring criteria and point allocation will be as follows: